University of Hawaii-West Oahu logo

 Key Highlights

-• Named the fastest-growing public baccalaureate college in the US in 2019.
+• Recognized in 2019 as the fastest-growing public baccalaureate college in the U.S.

-• Recognized for having one of the most diverse student populations among four-year public institutions.
+• Boasts one of the most diverse student populations among four-year public institutions.

-• Features the highest percentage of distance and online courses and programs within the University of Hawaiʻi system.
+• As of 2017, it led the University of Hawaiʻi system with the highest percentage of distance and online courses and programs.

 Timeline